 Milled Rice HACCP

 In March 2016, we were designated as an accreditation organization under HACCP Support Law and have been working on HACCP certification for Japanese rice millers with our own certification standards.
+The standard is based on Codex HACCP standard.

 Research and Development of Rice Milling Technology